xu-ji/onset_acceleration/README.md

 The loss functions for training a neural Cox PH model are defined in `nn_metrics.py`.
 Specifically `neg_cox_log_likelihood` defines the loss function and `compute_c_index` defines the evaluation metric.

-These functions can be used to optimize and evaluate any PyTorch model.
+These functions can be used to optimise and evaluate any PyTorch model.

 ### Code structure